Othman Wok: Minister

 An 1879 watercolour painting of Pasir Panjang by John Edmund Taylor.
 Othman served as the area's political representative for 17 years from 1963 to 1980.

 Othman became Singapore's first Minister for Social Affairs following his successful victory in 1963.
 At the time, he was the sole ethnic Malay member of the Cabinet and concurrently held the role of Director of the Malay Affairs Bureau.
 During his tenure, he introduced policies that left a lasting imprint on the Malay Singaporean community.
 Among his most significant contributions was the establishment of the Singapore Pilgrimage Office, which became the first formal system for registering Hajj pilgrims in the country.
 This administrative body provided an organised framework for pilgrimage activities and laid the institutional foundation that continues to support Hajj operations in Singapore today.

 The Singapore Pilgrimage Office would later evolve into the Majlis Ugama Islam Singapura (MUIS), which today regulates Hajj arrangements and other affairs concerning the Muslim community.
 Othman also presided over the implementation of landmark initiatives such as the Administration of Muslim Law Act (AMLA) and the Mosque Building Fund (MBF), both introduced through the Ministry for Social Affairs.
 These policies contributed to the formalisation of Muslim personal law and facilitated the construction of mosques in housing estates to serve the needs of an expanding urban population.
 His leadership reflected a commitment to integrating religious administration within the broader framework of Singapore's civil institutions.

 Othman's political career faced significant challenges.
 His alignment with the PAP drew criticism from segments of the Malay community, who at the time were being courted by the United Malays National Organisation (UMNO) in Kuala Lumpur, which promoted the ideology of Ketuanan Melayu or "Malay Supremacy".
 Some even labelled him a "race traitor" for choosing to support a secular and multiracial party.

 Following Singapore's merger with Malaysia, Othman was nominated to be one of the few MPs to represent Singapore in the Dewan Rakyat, the lower house of the Parliament of Malaysia, serving from 2 November 1963 to 1 March 1964 and from 18 May 1964 to 9 August 1965, when that Parliament voted for Singapore's expulsion in a vote in a session from which Singapore's representatives were absent.
 He was one of nine ministers who signed the document of separation, doing so only after expressing concerns in dealing with the Malayan Communist Party (MCP) and receiving assurances from Lee Kuan Yew.

+Othman retired from politics on 5 December 1980 when Parliament was dissolved on the same day for the general election held later that month.